ilastik/ilastik-conda-recipes/customization-of-conda-build.md

 Before discussing concrete customizations, I'd like to review the general question of how customization information can be passed to conda-build.
 Various possibilities have been tried:

-**environement variables** and **command line options**: For example, the command line
+**Environment variables** and **command line options**: For example, the command line
 ```
 CONDA_PY=33 conda build --numpy=1.9 foo
 ```
 defines the Python and numpy versions to be used in the build.
-These variables are easily imported into `meta.yaml` by copying them to the global jinja namespace with a command like
+These variables are easily imported into `meta.yaml` by copying them to the global jinja namespace with a Python command like
 ```
 jinja_env.globals.update({'PY_VER': os.environ['CONDA_PY'], 'NPY_VER': args.numpy[0] })
 ```
 They can now be accessed in `meta.yaml` as `{{ PY_VER }}` and `{{ NPY_VER }}` respectively.

-**special syntax**: It has been proposed to write
+**Special syntax**: It has been proposed to write
 ```
 requirements:
   build: